mweagle/Sparta/content/docs/profiling.md

 This function accepts the following arguments:

   - `s3Bucket`: The S3 bucket to which profile snapshots should be written.
-If `nil`, the bucket used to host the original ZIP archive is used.
+If `nil`, the bucket used to host the original ZIP code archive is used.
   - `snapshotInterval` - The interval between each snapshot.
   - `cpuProfileDuration` - The duration for the [CPUProfile](https://golang.org/pkg/runtime/pprof/#StartCPUProfile) sample.
   - `profileNames...` - The profile types to snapshot.
 In addition to the [standard profiles](https://golang.org/pkg/runtime/pprof/#Profile), Sparta includes a "cpu" profile iff the `cpuProfileDuration` is non-zero.